timrichardson/Prime-Ubuntu-18.04/README.md

 The modified version at /usr/local/bin has priority in the path.
 To use the standard script, be explicit about the path.

-## Optional: get the nvidia control panel to use the modified prime-select code
+## Optional/Experimental: get the nvidia control panel to use the modified prime-select code

 Ubuntu has added a section to the nvidia control panel which lets you change profiles; it's referred to above.
 These modifications run /usr/bin/prime-select.